vikasnkumar/financeta/usage.md

 The steps are outlined as follows:

 - Select _'New'_ from the _'Security'_ menu option

 ![Select New from the 'Security' menu option](./images/financeta_sec_new.png "Select 'New' from the 'Security' menu option")

 - Enter a <span style="color:red;">**valid**</span> stock symbol and date range in the _'Security Wizard'_ such as _'MSFT'_

 ![Select a Stock Symbol in the Security Wizard](./images/financeta_sec_wizard.png "Enter a valid stock symbol in the 'Security Wizard'")

 - View the retrieved data in a tab titled _'MSFT'_ or the symbol you have chosen

 ![View the data retrieved in a tab](./images/financeta_tab_data.png "View the data retrieved in a tab for that symbol")

 - View the open-high-low-close (OHLC) bar plot in Gnuplot that has been started by _App::financeta_

 ![OHLC Gnuplot for data](./images/financeta_plot_ohlc.png "View the OHLC default plot in the adjacent Gnuplot window")

 - More securities can be added in the same way by following the above steps.

+Let us look at the various plot types that the application provides.

 ## Selecting a Plot